 The continuous impact of hitting your hand against the drum can result in an over-use or mild trauma injury.
 The repetitive strain can damage and inflame the tissues and leave them painful.

 There are a few more symptoms too.
 You may notice the following after excessive drumming:

 - Small black spots on the palm of the hand

 The good news is that on the whole they are usually minor issues and I have always recovered from them.

 In general, use a little moisturizer to soothe and repair hands before and after playing.
 You will eventually develop callouses that will protect your hands and the tips of your fingers.

-If your hands are sore after a session, prepare a bowl of warm, very salty water.
-A better idea is Epsom salts, like these on the right.
+Prepare a bowl of lukewarm, very salty water.
+Epsom salts, like these on the right are great for this.

-Soak your hands in the water for 10 minutes or more.
+Soak your hands for 10 minutes or more.

 The warm water will help your circulation and reduce bruising.
 The salt draws the fluid in your skin out of your pores and reduces swelling.

 2: Shea Butter